microsoft/vscode-docs/docs/python/editing.md

 ### Troubleshooting

-If autocomplete and IntelliSense are not working for a custom module, check the following possible causes:
+If autocomplete and IntelliSense are not working for a custom module, check the following causes:

 | Cause | Solution |
 | --- | --- |